 How to reach Al Fahidi Fort

 Al Fahidi Fort is located at the southern end of Dubai Creek, opposite the Grand Mosque in Bur Dubai.
+It is located in the Al Fahidi Historical Neighbourhood and is just 5 minutes’ away from Al Shindagha Museum, Dubai.
 You can conveniently reach Dubai Museum by taking the Dubai green metro line by alighting at Al Fahidi Metro Station or Ghubaiba Metro Station.
 From there, the Dubai museum is just a 10 minutes walk away.
 Likewise, you can also take a bus or taxi to reach Al Fahidi fort from anywhere in Dubai.
 By road, it would take approximately 20 minutes from Dubai Downtown, 12 minutes from Dubai International Airport, and 30 minutes from Palm Jumeirah and Dubai Marina.

 Things to see and do at Dubai Museum